All Episodes

 And our country needs to start focusing on American citizens.

-As a legal immigrant myself, I find find it incredibly offensive that this country is not protecting citizens and legal immigrants, but giving every protection to illegal aliens.
+As a legal immigrant myself, I find it incredibly offensive that this country is not protecting citizens and legal immigrants, but giving every protection to illegal aliens.

-And another thing that really really bothers me is how they reduce them to undocumented immigrants.
+And another thing that really, really bothers me is how they reduce them to undocumented immigrants.

-They are not immigrants, they are illegal aliens.
+They are illegal aliens.

-I don't know when you came into the country, I keep saying, and I'll repeat myself, Agnes, in case you've never heard me say it, I don't care that people come to the country.
+I keep saying, just, and I'll repeat myself, Agnes, in case you've never heard me say it.

 My grandparents, all four of them, came at the turn of the last century poor from Ireland.

-I mean nothing in their pocket.
+I mean, nothing in their pocket, you know, 10 bucks.

 I only want one thing.